cloudblue/connect-eaas-core/docs/migration_guide.md

 )
 ```

-In version 2 the responses classes are:
+In SDK version 2, the responses classes are declared as follows:

 ``` python title="EaaS SDK v2" hl_lines="1-5"
 from connect.eaas.core.responses import (